skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 ## JIT Heap Config

-The JIT heap config is for replacing the MetaAllocator as a way of doing executable memory allocation in WebKit.
+The JIT heap config is for replacing the MetaAllocator as a way of doing executable memory allocation in CyberKit.
 It needs to satisfy two requirements of executable memory allocation:

 - The allocator cannot read or write the memory it manages, since that memory may have weird permissions at any